Yeqi-Fang/GRID_pipeline_dev/README.md

 5. Interactive visualizations are generated with the grafica package

 ## Directory Structure

+Expected directory structure for the pipeline to function correctly

 The pipeline expects data in the following directory structure: